franktanah/docker-api-db-old-version/README.md

-# Uaing APIs to access MongoDB
+# A container that allows APIs to access MongoDB

 `docker run -d -p 8080:8080 <Image Name>`